christasmithgit/RPTestingSample/Testing.md

 - API Validation for example
 - Aim for high test coverage, but know that 100% isn�t achievable

-## System Tests
-Checks that the service is able to integrate with its own repositories (i.e. SQL Server).
-During these tests, other (remote) repositories are still emulated.

 ## Integration tests

 Checks that the service is able to integration with its own and remote repositories.
 No repositories should be emulated during these tests.

-Acceptance Tests are re-executed to indicate that no emulated repositories are used.
+Integration tests in ASP.NET Core require the following:

+A test project is used to contain and execute the tests.
+The test project has a reference to the SUT.
+The test project creates a test web host for the SUT and uses a test server client to handle requests and responses with the SUT.
+A test runner is used to execute the tests and report the test results.
+Integration tests follow a sequence of events that include the usual Arrange, Act, and Assert test steps:

+- The SUT's web host is configured.
+- A test server client is created to submit requests to the app.
+- The Arrange test step is executed: The test app prepares a request.
+- The Act test step is executed: The client submits the request and receives the response.
+- The Assert test step is executed: The actual response is validated as a pass or fail based on an expected response.
+- The process continues until all of the tests are executed.
+- The test results are reported.

+Usually, the test web host is configured differently than the app's normal web host for the test runs.
+For example, a different database or different app settings might be used for the tests.

-## Smoke & Health Tests
+## Smoke/Middlewear Tests
 Smoke testing ensures that the service is hosted correctly and ready for use.

+Essentially testing the middleware.

  It must be run on each environment where the service is deployed and must not change the system.
 Smoke testing involves a light integration test with Azure AD for authentication Smoke testing examples:
-- Simple �get� transaction where available
+- Simple / transaction where available
 - Bearer validation: Unauthenticated (no bearer present), valid user bearer, valid app bearer
 - Correct service is hosted (validate version for service and node deployment) To support Smoke testing, a Smoke API Controller must be used (/api/smoke).

+## Health Tetss
+easily can add health endpoints for the system.

 # Testing a service
 ![image.png](./Docs/TestingAService.png)